 7) Environmental Shock or Stress

-Any significant change in the environment or stress to the plant can trigger the loss of at least a few leaves.
+I’ve personally noticed that any significant change in the environment or stress to the plant can trigger the loss of at least a few leaves.
 Even just moving Jade Plants from one room to another can cost you a leaf or two as the plant adjusts to the new conditions.

-Cold and hot drafts, in addition to bright intense spots of light, are common environmental problems.
+Cold and hot drafts, in addition to bright, intense spots of light, are common environmental problems.
 Don’t be surprised by minor leaf loss after transplanting a mature plant or cutting off material for jade plant propagation.
 If you’re spraying chemicals around the home or use a leaf shine spray, you’ll lose any coated leaves.

 8) Root Rot